waltligon/orangefs/doc/design/flow-design.md

 The flow protocol does not have an internal thread.
 However, if it detects that the job interface is using threads (through the
-\_\_PVFS2\_JOB\_THREADED\_\_ define), then it will use the job interface's thread manager to push on BMI and Trove operations.
+\_\_PVFS2\_JOB\_THREADED\_\_ define), then it will use the job interface’s thread manager to push on BMI and Trove operations.
 The find\_serviceable() function then just checks for completion notifications from the thread callback functions, rather than testing the BMI or Trove interfaces directly.